-Fifteen LEAs operated in FY 2020 with a school management organization (MO).
+Fifteen LEAs operated in FY 2023 with one or more school management organizations (MO).
 Per the Public Charter School Fiscal Transparency Amendment Act of 2015, an MO is an entity that a public charter school identifies in its charter petition or petition for charter revision with which the public charter school contracts to provide management or oversight services regarding the LEA's expenditures, administration, personnel, or instructional methods.
 The term "school management organization" does not include an entity with which a public charter school contracts solely to provide administrative support services, such as: (A) Payroll processing or information technology services; (B) Academic support services; or (C) Temporary management services recommended by the eligible chartering authority to improve the performance of a public charter school.

-An organization is a related party (RP) to the LEA if the organization and the LEA are "related organizations" as defined in the Internal Revenue Service Form 990 Schedule R and its instructions6 or are "Related parties" as defined in Financial Accounting Standards Board Accounting Standards Codification Master Glossary7.
+An organization is a related party (RP) to the LEA if the organization and the LEA are "related organizations" as defined in the Internal Revenue Service Form 990